Swinburne Research Centres

 The Research Centre for Sustainable Technologies of Swinburne University of Technology Sarawak Campus is designed to boost the university’s research program, promote research collaborations and instil best research practices, with the common emphasis on sustainability.
 Based at the centre are experts from Swinburne Sarawak’s engineering, computing, science, business and design faculties which are currently involved in developing technologies and strategies for financially, socio-economically and environmentally sustainable development.

 The Swinburne University Centre for Computing and Engineering Software Systems (SUCCESS) is a major Research Centre within Swinburne's Faculty of Information and Communication Technologies, formed with a view to achieving world renowned software innovation and engineering with a balanced theoretic, applied, industry and education impact.

 Over the past several years the Faculty of Information and Communication Technologies has assembled one of the strongest software research and teaching groups in the Southern Hemisphere.

-The mission of the Brain and Psych Sciences Centre (BPsyC) is to promote contemporary brain and psychological research which aims to impact upon the wellbeing of individuals, groups and the community.
+The mission of the Brain and Psychological Science Research Centre (BPsyC) is to promote contemporary brain and psychological research which aims to impact upon the wellbeing of individuals, groups and the community.

 The research centre is particularly interested in the use of neuroscientific technological advances, clinical and psychosocial interventions, and research findings to develop policies relating to social and individual outcomes in physical and mental health domains.
 The centre encompass a range of professionals including psychologists, neuroscientists, cognitive specialists and statisticians.
 The centre has a range of linkages with private and public industry, government, and other educational and research institutions.